juandados/movies_recommendation/README.md

 # A Movies Recommendation System
-In this repository is developed a simple recommendation engine for movies using collaborative filtering based on low rank matrix factorization inplemented in python.
+In this repository is developed a simple recommendation engine for movies using collaborative filtering from lowrank matrix factorization inplemented in python.
 This project is based on data avaliable in the in this [movie review](http://www.cs.cornell.edu/people/pabo/movie-review-data/).

 ## Extracting Information from the Data Set.
 Ratings of many movies given for four reviewers (users) are avaliable in the